Jeremy Pena Player Props: Astros vs. Yankees

-On Saturday, Jeremy Pena (.386 on-base percentage in past 10 games, 83 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
-First pitch is at 1:05 PM ET.
+On Sunday, Jeremy Pena (.386 on-base percentage in past 10 games, 83 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Carlos Rodon.
+First pitch is at 1:35 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Yankees.
+He had a hitless showing in his most recent game (0-for-3) against the Yankees.

 Jeremy Pena Game Info & Props vs. the Yankees